radiantmediaplayer/rmp-vast/README.md

 // call loadAds
 rmpVast.loadAds(adTag);
 ```
+Note that 'core-js' is not provided when rmp-vast is imported as a ES2015 module, if wanted you will need to add it in your main app (and transform resulting code with Babel if needed).

+To enable debug logs you will need to add `window.DEBUG = true;` in module.js (just after import).
+The removal of the global `DEBUG` varibale should be handled with uglifyjs when building your main app (see grunt/shell.js).

 ## Documentation
 Source code for rmp-vast is available for review in js/src/ folder.
 Code comments should be available at key points to better understand rmp-vast inner workings.